 6. VoIP doesn’t make that much of a difference.

-VoIP is suitable for companies of any size thanks to its scalability.
+Legacy phone systems can only support a maximum number of phones while VoIP is suitable for companies of any size thanks to its scalability.
 For small businesses, they can even enjoy enterprise-grade features at a fraction of costs.
 Not moving your outdated business phone system to a VoIP or cloud-based solution with unified communications capabilities actually means the potential loss of amazing benefits and advanced features.
-What’s more, for companies that have a remote workforce and multiple branch offices, a legacy phone system does hinder communication efficiency, productivity, and customer satisfaction.
+What’s more, for companies that have a remote workforce and support multiple office locations, a legacy phone system does hinder communication efficiency, productivity, and customer satisfaction.

-If you have started to consider migration, take a look at these related resources and the comprehensive Buyer’s Guide that will help you make an informed decision.
+If you have started to consider migration, whether a system overhaul or a phased transition to keep your current networking and phone equipment, take a look at these related resources and a free copy of a comprehensive Buyer’s Guide to make an informed decision.

-- 6 Signs It Might Be Time to Upgrade Your Phone System
+6 Signs It Might Be Time to Upgrade Your Phone System

-- 5 Tips to Minimize Disruptions When Upgrading to VoIP
+5 Tips to Minimize Disruptions When Upgrading to VoIP